 Much of Jewish culture and history has been informed by the relationship Jews had with members of other religious communities.
 This series publishes monographs and article collections on all aspects of Jewish culture but most especially encourages contributions which focus on Jewish religious, social, literary, scientific, and artistic relations with non-Jews from late antiquity to the early modern period.

-The series is intended to encompass not only Western Europe, but also Byzantium, the Caucasus, Russia, the Middle East, and Persianate world, all regions of Asia, Africa, especially Ethiopia, and the Americas.
-In addition, the series will consider works which address instances of invented or adopted Jewish identity, or imagined Jews.
+The series encompasses not only Western Europe, but also Byzantium, the Caucasus, Russia, the Middle East, and the Persianate world, all regions of Asia, Africa, especially Ethiopia, and the Americas.
+In addition, the series is open to works which address instances of invented or adopted Jewish identity, or imagined Jews.

 Alexandra F. C. Cuffel (series editor)

 Alexandra Cuffel is professor of Jewish Religion in Past and Present Times at the Center for Religious Studies, Ruhr University Bochum.
 She received several fellowships, among them a fellowship from the American Council of Learned Societies in 2007, the Women’s Studies in Religion Fellowship from Harvard Divinity School in 2006, and a fellowship from the Dorot Foundation at the Hebrew University of Jerusalem in 1996.